 This is a <break /> sentence break.
 This is a <break time="2s"/> two second break.
 This is a dramatic <break strength="x-strong"/> break.

-Allows the user to change the voice used.
-Parameter name is required, specifying the voice to use.
+Allows the user to specify the voice used.
+Parameter name is required.
 The supported voices for each TTS are listed above.

 Allows the user to change the pitch, speed and volume of a segment of speech.